CoderDojoTC/micropython/docs/sensors/10-rotary-encoder.md

 ![Rotary Encoder](../img/rotary-encoder.png)

 A rotary encoder, or more specifically a directional rotary encoder, may look similar to a potentiometer in some ways.
 Both have a knob that you turn to adjust a value.
-But unlike a potentiometer, an rotary encoder is far more flexible in the range and precision of values it can control.
-Our students love to use them in their projects.
+But unlike a potentiometer, a rotary encoder is far more flexible in the range and precision of values it can control.
+Our students love to use them in their projects to change the color or patterns in an LED strip.

 Rotary encoders can be thought of as two concentric rings of switches that go on and off as you turn the knob.
-The switches are placed so that you can tell the direction of rotation by the order that two switches get turned on and off.
+The switches are placed so that you can tell the direction of rotation by the order the two switches get turned on and off.
 They turn on and off quickly so we need a high-quality function to quickly detect their changes.
-And as we learned in the Button lab, switches can be noisy and have a complex state transition that must be "debounced" to get a good quality signal.
+And as we learned in the Button lab, switches can be noisy and have a complex state transition that must be [debounced](../basics/03-button.md) to get a good quality signal.

 ![Directional Encoders](../img/Incremental_directional_encoder.gif)